MoSA: Motion-Coherent Human Video Generation via Structure-Appearance Decoupling: Experiments

 \subsection{Experimental Details}

-\textbf{Datasets.} Given that most existing human motion datasets~\cite{wang2024humanvid, li2024openhumanvid, yu2023celebv, tiktok} are limited to facial expressions, upper-body movements, or vertically aligned dance sequences, models trained on such data often struggle to generate realistic and physically plausible motion, especially in scenarios involving whole-body dynamics or long-range motion.
-To address these limitations, we curated a new dataset, MoVid, by collecting 30K real-world whole-body human motion videos from Internet.
-Detailed information about MoVid is provided in the supplementary materials.
-For evaluation, we collected more than 300 text prompts, covering human motion, appearance attributes, environmental contexts, and other relevant elements.
+\textbf{Datasets.} Existing human video datasets are largely restricted to simple movements, limiting models’ ability to synthesize realistic and physically plausible motion in complex scenarios.
+To overcome these limitations, we curated MoVid, a dataset of 30K real-world human motion videos with annotations.
+Details are provided in Sec.~\ref{sec:movid dataset} of the appendix.
+For evaluation, we collected more than 300 text prompts spanning motion types and environmental contexts following previous work.

-\textbf{Implementation Details.} We use CogVideoX-5B-T2V~\cite{yang2024cogvideox} as the base model of the appearance generation branch and freeze its weights during training.
-The number of DiT blocks in the structure generation branch is set to 8. $\mathcal{P}^k$ comprises three linear layers interleaved with two activation functions~\cite{gelu}. $\mathcal{U}^k$ shares a similar architecture with $\mathcal{P}^k$, but includes an additional up-sampling layer followed by a 3D convolution layer~\cite{3dconv} at the end.
-During training, the skeleton sequence is extracted from the input video $V$.
-We train and test at a resolution of 720×480, and train for 20,000 iterations on 4 NVIDIA A800 GPUs with a batch size of 16.
-The AdamW~\cite{adamw} optimizer is used with a learning rate of 1e-5.
-We set the loss weights $\lambda_m$ and $\lambda_{track}$ to 0.001 and 0.01, respectively.

-\textbf{Evaluation Metrics.} Following prior work, we adopt Fréchet Video Distance (FVD)~\cite{unterthiner2019fvd} to quantify the distributional discrepancy between generated videos and real-world videos, and employ CLIP similarity (CLIPSIM)~\cite{clip} to assess the semantic alignment between generated videos and their corresponding text prompts.
-Furthermore, we utilize VBench~\cite{huang2024vbench} to conduct a more comprehensive assessment of model performance across multiple dimensions, including subject consistency, background consistency, motion smoothness, motion dynamics, and visual quality.
-Lower FVD values indicate better performance, whereas higher values on the other metrics correspond to better results.
+\textbf{Evaluation Metrics.} Following previous work, we adopt Fréchet Video Distance (FVD)~\citep{unterthiner2019fvd} and CLIP similarity (CLIPSIM)~\citep{clip} to measure the performance.
+Furthermore, we utilize VBench~\citep{huang2024vbench} to conduct a more comprehensive assessment of model performance across multiple dimensions, including subject consistency, background consistency, motion smoothness, motion dynamics, and visual quality.